-\Paragraph{PS-PL Platforms} Recent years have seen the advent of PS-PL platforms, heterogeneous System-on-Chip (SoC) where a traditional system (referred to as \emph{PS-side}) is associated with a tightly integrated piece of Programmable-logic, i.e., an FPGA (referred to as PL-side).
+\Paragraph{PS-PL Platforms} Recent years have seen the advent of PS-PL platforms, heterogeneous System-on-Chip (SoC) where a traditional system (referred to as \emph{PS-side}) is associated with a tightly integrated piece of programmable-logic, i.e., an FPGA (referred to as PL-side).
 The interest surrounding these platforms has gained some momentum with the proliferation of available models produced by Intel~\cite{intel_stratix10}, Xilinx~\cite{zynq_ultrascale}, ETHZ~\cite{enzian2020cidr,ETHZ2021}, and Microsemi with PolarFire SoC~\cite{microsemi_polarfire}.
 As shown in Figure~\ref{fig:fpga}, the PL domain can communicate through high-performance PS-PL communication interfaces(\circled{1}, \circled{2}, \circled{4}), or Interrupt lines (\circled{3}) with the rest of the system.
 On-chip communications are carried out using a high-performance, synchronous, high-frequency, multi-primary/secondary communication interface between functional blocks.

-These platforms generally use the popular, open specification, and widely adopted \emph{Advanced eXtensible Interface} (AXI) protocol~\cite{ARM-AXI}.
-The AXI protocols supports asynchronous \textbf{read} and \textbf{write} transactions through dedicated channels that are capable of operating in parallel between a primary (a processor) and secondary (a memory device).
+These platforms use the popular, open specification, and widely adopted \emph{Advanced eXtensible Interface} (AXI) protocol~\cite{ARM-AXI}.
+The latter supports asynchronous \textbf{read} and \textbf{write} transactions through dedicated channels operating in parallel between a primary (a processor) and secondary (a memory device).
 In addition, the protocol allows the primaries to emit multiple outstanding transactions.
-Each sequence of transactions is identifiable through a given identifier~\cite{ARM-AXI}.
+Each sequence of transactions is identifiable through a given ID~\cite{ARM-AXI}.